- Commissions ▼

 - Loose Ends ▼

 Julian served on several other ships during his time in the Royal Navy.
-His first was Devonshire, the officer cadet training cruiser, then Triumph, the carrier, that took over those duties from Devonshire, Enard Bay, Mounts Bay, Alaunia, Orion, Barrage, (coal burner, boom defence, that Julaian wrote was "hard work!!" and "that's when I discovered why they called us stokers!!," Howe, Barbastell (another coal burner!!
+His first was Devonshire, the officer cadet training cruiser, then Triumph, the carrier, that took over those duties from Devonshire, Enard Bay, Mounts Bay, Alaunia, Orion, Barrage, (coal burner, boom defence), that Julian wrote was "hard work!!" and "that's when I discovered why they called us stokers!!," Howe, Barbastell (another coal burner!!)
 Gambia with his brother, Keith on the same commission.
 Then a "horrible" draft to the WRNS camp St Budeaux, just across the water from HMS Drake, "nine months tending the boilers!
-Someone in Drake must have thought that I was on to a cushy number, so they bunged me on a plane and sent out to the Med to join Girdleness, the rockets they sent up from that ship put all our Guy Fawkes celibrations to shame!!"
+Someone in Drake must have thought that I was on to a cushy number, so they bunged me on a plane and sent out to the Med to join Girdleness, the rockets they sent up from that ship put all our Guy Fawkes celebrations to shame!!"

 Julian spent most of that commission on the water evaporators, and as the FWT (Fresh Water Tankie).
 He says that" I was the one who turned the water off to the Somalie showers when they went down for a wash!!!"

 Julian explains how he and his brother Keith met on HMS Gambia.